rosano/launchlet/os-app/open-guide/text.en.md

 </div>

-Launchlet is a simple way to run custom styles and scripts on the web.
+Launchlet is a simple way to run customize web sites with JavaScript and CSS.

 Inspired by [Quicksilver](https://qsapp.com), it lets you run commands via the keyboard.